 Should I Upgrade My Service Panel By Myself?

 Step 2.
 Call a Professional Electrician.

 Changing an electrical service panel isn’t like changing a fuse or wiring a new ceiling fan.
 It’s extremely dangerous.
 The electrician will be working with amperages that can be lethal.
 There is no room for error here.
 A service panel that’s wired wrong can start an electrical fire, and a loose live wire could electrocute a homeowner.

 If you attempt to do the work yourself without a licensed electrician and proper permits, your insurance is not likely to cover any future claims related to the service panel.
 You could also be held liable for property damages or injuries if your DIY work causes a fire.

 The best option for upgrading your home’s service panel is to hire a local electrician.

-If you’re in Philadelphia or South Jersey, consider giving Prime Electrical Services a call.
+If you need an electrician in Cherry Hill, NJ, make sure to call our experts at 888-471-9083.
 With more than 20 years of experience as residential electricians, the team at Prime can provide quick, professional service.
-Call 888-471-9083 to make an appointment.